pgerber/find-md-raid/README.md

-# Find Linux MD Raid Magic Number on a Disk
+# Find Linux MD Raid Metadata on a Disk

 I used this to find the partition boundaries on a disk with a corrupted partition table.
 Based on the offset you should be able to calculate the partition boundaries.